AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-1:-Requirements.md

 - User should only have to log in to each of their bank accounts once using the application
 - Transaction and balance data should update when the user logs in and allow on-demand refreshes afterward
 - APIs should be obfuscated from user
-- Load time for pages must be lest than 2 seconds
+- Load time for pages must be less than 2 seconds
 - Program should run off of an executable

 **Should Have Features**